-- Governmental permits.

 - Certificates, licenses and product registrations.

 - Privacy and data protection compliance.

+- Reporting of medical side effects.

 - Advertising restrictions.

 - Directions, labelling and packaging requirements.

 - Safety and credibility ratings.

 Understanding the exposure to potential changes in laws, regulations and governmental policies can be critical.
-In addition to analyzing those changes in the context of both general compliance and revenues, a governmental entity itself may be a company's major customer, either directly or indirectly.
+In addition to analyzing those changes in the context of both general compliance and revenues, a governmental entity itself may be a biopharma and healthtech company's major customer, either directly or indirectly.